nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:

-- `findcc pi/1` finds concertContact(s) associated with the first person in the phone book.
+- `findcc pi/1` finds concert contact(s) associated with the first person in the phone book.
-- `findcc ci/1` finds concertContact(s) associated with the first concert in the phone book.
+- `findcc ci/1` finds concert contact(s) associated with the first concert in the phone book.
-- `findcc pi/1 ci/1` finds the concertContact associated with the first concert and the first person in the phone book.
+- `findcc pi/1 ci/1` finds the concert contact associated with the first concert and the first person in the phone book.

 ### Editing a person : `editp`